Winweb Logo

 Cookies

 Cookies can originate from us (first-party cookies) or from third-party companies (so-called third-party cookies).
-Third-party cookies enable the integration of certain services from third-party companies within websites (e.g. cookies for processing payment services).
+Third-party cookies enable the integration of certain services from third-party companies within websites (e.g. cookies for the processing of payment services).

-Which cookies and services are used on this website can be found in this privacy policy.
+You can find out which cookies and services are used on this website in this privacy policy.

 Necessary cookies (always active):

-- __session: Authentication and session management for logged-in users (Next.js)
+• __session: Authentication and session management for logged-in users (Next.js)

-- _prerenderer: Prerendering optimization for better performance (Next.js)
+• _prerenderer: Prerendering optimization for better performance (Next.js)

 Cookie settings